Trump lashes out at GOP after override vote on defense bill

 Reed called the Dec.
 23 veto “Trump’s parting gift to (Russian President Vladimir) Putin and a lump of coal for our troops.
 Donald Trump is showing more devotion to Confederate base names than to the men and women who defend our nation.''

-Rep. Adam Smith, D-Wash., chairman of the House Armed Services Committee, said Trump's veto "made it clear that he does not care about the needs of our military personnel and their families.''

-The measure guides Pentagon policy and cements decisions about troop levels, new weapons systems and military readiness, personnel policy and other military goals.
+The defense bill guides Pentagon policy and cements decisions about troop levels, new weapons systems and military readiness, personnel policy and other military goals.
 Many programs, including military construction, can only go into effect if the bill is approved.

-McConnell, in a rare break with Trump, had urged passage of the defense bill despite Trump’s veto threat.
-The Kentucky Republican said it was important for Congress to continue its nearly six-decade-long streak of passing the defense policy bill.

 Credit: Manuel Balce Ceneta